- Prepare for the day

 It is so tempting for moms, I think, to spend way too much time on things like Facebook socializing with the "outside world", or watching television, or doing their own hobbies.
 Facebook, TV, and hobbies do not talk back; they do not disobey or require character training; and they can be a nice tool in helping us be in relationship with people or in exercising our creative side (in moderation).
 But they can also pull our hearts away from what is most important - our family - and suck time into a vortex of no return.
 I personally do not know where time goes when I'm checking my email!
 So I need to stick to my "budgeted" blocks of time and not spend too much time in any of those things ~ and not "just jump online real quick" all the time when I should be homeschooling the children.
 It's not fair to them, or to our husbands who are relying on us at home.
 We need to take our role at home seriously, pleasing the Lord, blessing our children, and blessing and honoring our husbands.

-When we worked outside of our homes before becoming wives and mothers I assume you, like I, would not spend excessive amounts of time doing your own little projects instead of doing your work.
+Before becoming wives and mothers I assume you, like I, would not spend excessive amounts of time doing your own little projects instead of doing your work.
 I assume you desired to be successful and to be praised. *smile* So we need to also take our parenting seriously ~ and strive to be successful, and praised by our husbands and our children when they find themselves growing in to productive, wonderful, capable people.

 Here are some posts I've written that go more in to the "practical how-to's" of applying self-discipline: